gitferry/academic-kickstart/content/home/about.md

   course = "BSc in Software Engingeering" institution = "Beijing Institute of Technology" year = 2011

 +++

 # Biography

-I am currently a Ph.D. student at University of British Columbia in the Department of Electrical Engineering, advised by [Prof. Chen Feng](https://people.ok.ubc.ca/cfeng01/index.html).
+I am currently a Ph.D. student at the faculty of applied schience, University of British Columbia, advised by [Prof. Chen Feng](https://people.ok.ubc.ca/cfeng01/index.html).
-My research interests lie in the general areas of the blockchain technology, specially, its security, scalability, and its application in the Internet of Things, Social Network and Cyber Security.
+My research interests lie in the general areas of the blockchain technology, specially, its security, scalability, and its application.

+You can download my CV from [here](https://fangyugai.me/files/cv.pdf)